by Jonas E. Alexis

 But that argument does not fit the evolutionary or Darwinian pattern to which de Waal subscribes.
 In fact, de Waal presents numerous arguments that would certainly be rejected by staunch Darwinists.

-The central and key issue here is simply this: when you are operating within a system which denies objective morality, you will inevitably become the antithesis of your own intellectual existence.
+The central and key issue here is simply this: when you are operating within a system that denies objective morality, you will inevitably become the antithesis of your own intellectual existence.
 In fact, de Waal and others realize that they have to borrow from the Christian worldview.
 He states:

 “The idea of a rebellion against motives, or even against our genes (Dawkins, 1976), is a secular version of the old Christian notion of denial of the flesh.
 Gray discusses how religious positions have unconsciously slipped into liberal and scientific discourse.”

-So, we can safely say that Darwinian metaphysics is intellectually incoherent and contradictory and morally worthless.
+So, we can safely say that Darwinian metaphysics is intellectually incoherent and contradictory, and morally worthless.
 We can also say that it cannot consistently fight the New World Order, which is also based on the denial of objective morality and practical reason.

 Moreover, one can easily argue that the New World Order is consistent with Darwinian metaphysics in that they both see wars and death and suffering, not morality, as heroes.
 Darwin postulated: